10 September, 2021

 Your Neighbourhood Guide To Tai Hang

-From al fresco restaurants, cosy cafes and historical buildings, here’s your ultimate guide to where to eat, shop and explore in the charming little district of Tai Hang.
+Featuring al fresco restaurants, cosy cafes and historical buildings, here’s your ultimate guide to where to eat, shop and stay in the charming little district of Tai Hang.

 Hong Kong’s best-kept secret is just a brief walk from Tin Hau MTR station and is packed full of cute little restaurants, cafes, bars and shops.
-Things pop up here faster than you can say “new opening”, so keep an eye out for any hotspots to try out.
-Equally, things seem to close pretty suddenly, but this rapid turnover is a great reason to keep coming back to see what’s new!
-So, get out of your bubble and venture towards this quaint neighbourhood for a lazy afternoon or laid-back evening.
+Things pop up here faster than you can say “new opening” so keep an eye out for any hotspots to try out.
+Equally, things seem to close pretty suddenly but the rapid turnover is a great reason to keep coming back to see what’s new in the quaint neighbourhood of Tai Hang!

 Tai Hang Restaurants